Smoothness and effective regularizations in learned embeddings for shape matching: Results

+We notice that, without any further regularization, we can recover good descriptors even for $\OurBasis$.
+Once again, we observe that smoothness is not particularly favorable in this context.
+Finally, $Our^{\EmbNet}_{+\Low}$ gives rise to the most exciting result, confirming our theoretical and empirical insights and outperforming the best possible performance achievable by LBO (that is 4.3, from Table \ref{tab:losses}).

-For the experiments, we used a i9-9820X Intel processor at 3.31GHz and an RTX 2080 Ti GPU card.
+\paragraph{Computational specifications} We use an i9-9820X Intel processor at 3.31GHz and an RTX 2080 Ti GPU card for the experiments.
 Embedding training requires $\sim$ 180min for the F+S setting and 210min for S+F, regardless of the number of basis functions.